 • I was suspicious about this diagnosis, viewing it as a “catch-all” label for children with learning disabilities.

 • I knew about my wife’s ADHD diagnosis but for years we didn’t realize how it affected our relationship.
 The forgetting and “absent-mindedness” I could deal with.
 Only later did I realize the depression, agitation, and blaming that was destroying our marriage were common ADHD traits, too.
 I believed her that her unhappiness was my fault.

 • My husband’s psychiatrist-father knew of his son’s challenges starting early in life.
 Yet, he believes his genes are too superior for such a diagnosis.
 He blamed all his son’s problems on someone or something else.
 For years, I believed him.
 After all, he was the expert, right?
 Boy, that was helpful.
 Thanks, Dad!
 Fortunately, we figured it out ourselves and now with treatment my husband’s doing great.

-For more information, check this simple infographic on ADHD through the lifespan at the National Resource Center on ADHD website.
+To learn more about the key issues people with ADHD face at various ages, check this simple infographic on ADHD through the lifespan at the National Resource Center on ADHD website.

 Did you have misconceptions about Adult ADHD before you learned the facts?

 Feel free to share them in a comment.
 It’s easy, and you don’t have to register.
 Just write it in the box below.